 The County focuses on community projects in Northern Arizona.
 If you have an interest in contributing to the community and seek a rewarding career, you have come to the right place!
 Our County seat is located in Flagstaff, Arizona, a city at an elevation of 7,000 feet with 60,000 inhabitants.
 Flagstaff boasts a unique blend of history, culture, and breathtaking beauty.
 The city is nestled amongst the backdrop of Ponderosa Pines near the San Francisco Peak Mountains.
 This community has miles of bike and walking paths and is known for its outdoor sports including skiing, kayaking, fishing, and camping and can offer a relaxed quality of life.

-Click here to download a document with our Benefits-At-A-Glance.
+Click here to download our Benefits Cost Table.

 Northern Arizona Public Employees Benefit Trust (NAPEBT)

 Coconino County is a member of the Northern Arizona Public Employees Benefit Trust (NAPEBT).
 NAPEBT was formed in 1993 to provide a comprehensive and cost effective benefits package by combining resources and leveraging the buying power of a group of public employers.
 Purchasing benefits through NAPEBT has increased our ability to sustain a better benefits package long-term than would have been possible individually.
 To access more complete information regarding benefits, log onto their website.